syvita/ddns/README.md

 In Q4 2021, metaverse will attempt to register the namespace `.ddns` on BNS.
 This will be the beginning of building a decentralised and censorship-resistant Web 3.0 on Bitcoin.

-Domains registerd on DDNS are globally unique, strongly owned, human-readable and hijack-resistant.
+Domains registered on DDNS are globally unique, strongly owned, human-readable and hijack-resistant.